mrdominguez/multi-jdbc-client/README.md

 - https://mvnrepository.com/artifact/org.apache.hadoop/hadoop-common
 - https://mvnrepository.com/artifact/org.apache.hive/hive-jdbc

-This is the list of JAR files I used to compile the code:
+This is the list of JAR files I used to compile and test the code:
 ```
 aws-java-sdk-core-1.12.397.jar
 aws-java-sdk-s3-1.12.397.jar